 - To use the OSD menus, please set them to your familiar language first.
-See "Personalizing the projector menu display" on page 46 for details. - If you are prompted for a password, press the arrow keys to enter a five digit password.
-See "Utilizing the password function" on page 27 for details. - 5.
+See "Personalizing the projector menu display" on page 42 for details. - 4.
+If you are prompted for a password, press the arrow keys to enter a five digit password.
+See "Utilizing the password function" on page 26 for details. - 5.
 Switch all of the connected equipment on. - 6.
 The projector will start to search for input signals.
 The current input signal being scanned displays in the upper left corner of the screen.
-If the projector doesn't detect a valid signal, the message 'No Signal' will continue displaying until an input signal is found.
+If the projector doesn't detect a valid signal, the message "No Signal," will continue displaying upon the projector doesn't detect a valid signal, the message "No Signal," will continue displaying upon the projector doesn't detect a valid signal, the message "No Signal," will continue displaying upon the projector doesn't detect a valid signal, the message "No Signal," will continue displaying upon the projector doesn't detect a valid signal, the message "No Signal," will continue displaying upon the projector doesn't detect a valid signal, the message "No Signal," will continue display in the upper left corner of the screen.